pb111/Naive-Bayes-Classification-Project/README.md

-# Naive-Bayes-Classification-Project
-Naive Bayes Classification in Python Project
+# Naive Bayes Classification with Python and Scikit-Learn